 Final salary pensions (also known as defined benefit pensions) are pegged to the rate of inflation.
 When the cost of living goes up, so too will your monthly payments.
 They have no annual fees and only charge low administrative costs.

 As you can see, a Mineworkers Pension is very desirable, making them the target of many scams.
 Independent financial advisers continue to give misleading advice to many Mineworkers Pension holders, convincing them to transfer their pensions to inferior private schemes.

 Pension holders are convinced to trade in their final salary pension for a ‘Cash Equivalent Transfer Value’ (CETV).
 This CETV can then be used to invest into a fixed pension, but not before the adviser takes a big commission off the top.

-Experts warn that cashing in for a CETV is a very risky move – you can lose more than 50% of your pension earnings later in life.
+Experts warn that cashing in for a CETV is a very risky move – you can lose more than 50% of your secure pension earnings later in life.
 Private pensions are volatile, finite, and limited – when the money is gone, it’s gone.
 You could end up destitute in your golden years – it’s not worth the risk.

 Missold salary swap schemes and final salary pension transfers are risky and ill-advised in almost all situations.
 If your financial adviser recommended this option, they were likely offering negligent advice.
 Thankfully, you can now make a defined pension claim.
 If successful, you can recoup some of what you lost.

 If you are a missold DB benefit victim, Allegiant can help you complete your salary swap claim and get the compensation to which you are entitled.
 To have your prospects assessed by our specialist team, simply fill in our online form.Apply Now

 In this article, Allegiant’s Pensions & Investments Manager, Andy Ramsay, explores the fundamental differences between between the Court and Ombudsman routes for resolving pension & investment claims.
 The article highlights key differences in:-